Sunbeam Snake Care Guide

 Substrate and Humidity

 Sunbeam snakes are a tropical species that typically remain burrowed underneath their substrate the majority of the time.
 Therefore, it is crucial to use a substrate that both retains moisture and allows them to burrow with ease.
-I prefer to use 4-5 inches of an organic potting soil + vermiculite blend to maintain a consistent humidity level of 90%+.
-I add two cups of water upon initially placing the substrate and then only mist once every week or two for a few seconds each time.
+I prefer to use a minimum of 4 inches of substrate for hatchlings, and then I add an additional inch of substrate per foot of snake.
+I use a mix of 9 parts sphagnum moss to 1 part organic potting mix to maintain a consistent humidity level of 90%+.
+First, I soak the sphagnum moss in a bucket full of water and let it soak for about 5 minutes, after which I will wring out clumps of moss until it stops dripping water.
+After doing so, I place the damp moss in a dry bucket and add in the potting mix.
+Once the substrate is prepared, I only mist once every two weeks for a few seconds each time.
 Adding a drainage layer to allow for a more even distribution of moisture through the substrate is highly recommended to help maintain humidity.

 Diet and Feeding

-I do prefer to offer my established Sunbeam snakes some degree of dietary variety, and will alternate between live frogs, anoles, house geckos and frog Reptilinks on top of rodents.
+I do prefer to offer my established sunbeam snakes some degree of dietary variety, and will offer a live frog once every month or two on top of rodents.
 This is purely optional, but offering dietary variety serves as a form on enrichment for your snake and is always encouraged.

 Treating for Parasites